How People with Disabilities Use the Web

 - Accessibility Principles - introduces some of the web accessibility requirements and provides references to the international accessibility standards from the W3C Web Accessibility Initiative (WAI).

-- Web Accessibility Perspectives: Explore the Impact and Benefits for Everyone – short videos highlighting accessibility features that are essential to people with disabilities and useful for all.
+- Web Accessibility Perspectives Videos: Explore the Impact and Benefits for Everyone – short videos highlighting accessibility features that are essential to people with disabilities and useful for all.

 - Better Web Browsing - tips on how to customize your particular web browser and computer setup to benefit from accessibility features.